Ethical Responsibility to Patients

 Code of Ethics and Business Code of Conduct

-To ensure that our daily work is in the best interest of patients and the community, we follow the Sanofi Code of Ethics as well as the US Supplement in the United States.
+To ensure that our daily work is in the best interest of patients and the community, we follow the Sanofi Code of Ethics.
 Our employees adhere to these codes because the way we conduct business, how we approach innovation and research & development, and how we produce and commercialize our products is just as important as the products and services themselves.

 Ethics in R&D

 Scientific and medical research is an essential part of preventing and combating disease.
 It demands transparency toward stakeholders, respect for individuals and compliance with regulations.
 It therefore involves far-reaching ethical considerations.

 Clinical Trials & Animal Welfare

 Sanofi sponsors clinical trials through its pharmaceutical and vaccine businesses as well as ventures with government organizations, other pharmaceutical companies and biotech firms.
 All clinical trials are conducted in compliance with strict ethical and quality regulations including those issued by the FDA.